-- 10. Quarterly and annual financial performance of the WCB (budget year to date with variance analysis) including: - Quarterly reporting on the level of actual to budget variance by program area including an explanation of variances that are close to or exceed 0.05% of the total Administration budget - Quarterly reporting on the level of actual to budget details of approved projects - Annual carry forward of project budgets if required including details on unused amounts, reasons for carry-forwards and how amounts will be spent - 11.
-Receive the mid-year and annual report from the external actuary to understand the valuation of the organization's liabilities - 12.
-Public reports on published financial statements (to the extent such releases discuss the financial position or operating results) for consistency of disclosure with the financial statements themselves - 13.
-Key estimates and judgments of Management that may be material to the financial reporting of the WCB - 14.
-New or pending developments in accounting and reporting standards that may affect the WCB
+- 11. Quarterly and annual financial performance of the WCB (budget year to date with variance analysis) including: - Quarterly reporting on the level of actual to budget variance by program area including an explanation of variances that are close to or exceed 0.05% of the total Administration budget - Quarterly reporting on the level of actual to budget details of approved projects - 12.
+Receive the mid-year and annual report from the external actuary to understand the valuation of the organization's liabilities - 13.
+Public reports on published financial statements (to the extent such releases discuss the financial position or operating results) for consistency of disclosure with the financial statements themselves - 14.
+Key estimates and judgments of Management that may be material to the financial reporting of the WCB

+15. New or pending developments in accounting and reporting standards that may affect the WCB